dedis/kyber/README.md

 + Many utility functions have been moved to `util/`.
 For example, the `subtle` package in now in `util/subtle/`.

-Please, read the CHANGELOG for a more in-depth list of changes.
+Please, read the CHANGELOG for an exhaustive list of changes.

 Issues
 ------